garaujodev/garaujodev.github.io/_posts/en/2024-02-18-ruby-vscode-unlocking-advanced-features-with-an-lsp.md

 ---
 layout: post
-title: "Ruby + VSCode: Unlocking Advanced Features with an LSP"
+title: 'Ruby + VSCode: Unlocking Advanced Features with an LSP'
 date: 2024-02-18 09:00:00 -0300
 categories: ruby
+image: 'assets/rubocop-linter/rubocop-cover.png'
 description: "This guide introduces the integration of Solargraph and Shopify's Ruby LSP with Visual Studio Code, providing a streamlined setup for advanced code completion, auto-formatting, real-time feedback, and efficient navigation.
 Perfect for Rubyists seeking to enhance productivity and code quality."
 ---